sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 The following code example shows how to apply borders and shading to a paragraph:

 {{< gist "aspose-words-gists" "fc7e411a082bdf9bd715a4cf28552213" "apply-borders-and-shading-to-paragraph.js" >}}

-## Count Paragraph Lines

-If you want to count the number of lines in a paragraph for any Word document, the following code sample can be used:

-{{< gist "aspose-words-gists" "4b5526c3c0d9cad73e05fb4b18d2c3d2" "get-paragraph-lines.cs" >}}